 Thomas Paine: The original publishing viral superstar

-The first version of Paine’s pamphlet was printed just a few blocks from the current-day National Constitution Center in colonial Philadelphia in 1776, and it went viral, in the current sense of the word, when it hit the cobblestone streets here on January 9, 1776.
+The first version of Paine’s pamphlet was printed just a few blocks from the current-day National Constitution Center in colonial Philadelphia in 1776, and it went viral, in the current sense of the word, when it hit the cobblestone streets here.

 Common Sense sold 120,000 copies in its first three months, and by the end of the Revolution, 500,000 copies were sold.
 The estimated population of the Colonies (excluding its African-American and Native American populations) was 2.5 million.

 So about 20 percent of colonists owned a copy of the revolutionary booklet.
 In current-day sales, that would amount to sales of 60 million, not including overseas sales.

 Only a handful of books have sold more than 60 million copies in the past two centuries, and those books had the benefit of modern publishing outlets and promotion.